Dr. Friederike Redlbacher, expert in coaching with art

 Then the question could be: "Have you coached yourself this week?"
 And if not, then please go.

-That’s also the beauty of the fact that technology makes individualized and experiential coaching approaches like yours accessible to many people.
+That's also the beauty of the fact that technology makes individualized and experiential coaching approaches like yours accessible to so many people.
 As a final question, what is your vision for coaching?

 Our coaching aims to enable people to get back to the work that motivates them and in which they generate real added value.
 This enables us to reduce losses such as frustration, fluctuation and lack of clarity.
 Coaching helps you to recognize what is essential for you and your professional task.